GitHubDragonFly/Android_User_Controls/README.md

-# AndroidUserControls
+# Android User Controls
 A few relatively simple looking and somewhat customizable Android user controls.

+Use them in your android mobile app creation.

-Just to show off their functionality, all these controls have been included in the "Gauge" screen of the [PhoneTest](https://github.com/GitHubDragonFly/PhoneTest) project which is set with minimum requirement of Android 4.1 (API level 16) while targeting Android 11 (API level 30) to cover old and new devices.
+Just to show off their functionality, all these controls have been included in the `Gauge` screen of the [PhoneTest](https://github.com/GitHubDragonFly/PhoneTest) project which is set with minimum requirement of Android 4.1 (API level 16) while targeting Android 11 (API level 30) to cover lots of old and new android devices.

 # Functionality
 - AngleIndicator